Paramedic Admissions

 How much does it cost to apply?

 The application fee for Paramedic Applicants is $200.
+This application fee is non-refundable.

-Does NMETC accept the GI Bill?
+Does NMETC accept Federal Financial Aid or the GI Bill?

 Once I am accepted, how much do I have to put down to save my seat?